craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes-with-arbiter.rst

 Let's take a look at an example of how to setup a two node cluster with Studio and a Studio Arbiter.

-To setup a two node cluster with Studio's embedded DB we'll need to do the following:
+To setup a two node cluster with Studio we'll need to do the following:

 #.
 Configure Nodes in the Cluster
 #.
 Start the Nodes in the Cluster